• Skip to primary navigation

 • If you're using the cornflour, put it in a bowl and toss the tofu in it until all pieces are well coated.

-4 tbsp cornflour
+4 tablespoon cornflour

-• Heat 1 tbsp of oil in a wok over a medium-high heat.
+• Heat 1 tablespoon of oil in a wok over a medium-high heat.
 Add the tofu and cook until nicely browned and crispy on the outside.
 Take the tofu out and set to one side for later.
 Even if you aren't using the cornflour, it's good to seal and brown the tofu first.

-450 g firm tofu, 2 tbsp oil
+450 g firm tofu, 2 tablespoon oil

 • Soak the noodles in a bowl of hot water and leave for 5-10 minutes (or follow the instructions on the packet).